We love... exploring the Vallée du Loir by bike

 For an overnight stay with a difference, look no further than the zoo lodges, each boasting a huge picture window affording direct views of lemurs, grizzly bears or wolves!

-Sample the château life in Pays de la Loire
+Sample the château life in the Atlantic Loire Valley region

 There are lots of opportunities to visit the region’s châteaux with many dotted along your cycle route.
 In Sarthe, Château du Lude, noteworthy for its mix of architectural styles, has been the home to the same family for over 260 years – and is open to visitors.
 You will be spellbound by the charm of four centuries of French art de vivre.